nhjji/Arduino-Temp-Humidity-Sensor/README.md

 ![Wiring of the final product](Final-Setup/Full_wiring.PNG)

 Now all that’s left is to put it all together as shown in this diagram above, to program it we simply need to start by getting all our readings from the sensor and clock, and automatically show it on the screen, then repeat the process and refresh the values every second.
-[This is how I did it](
+[This is how I did it](Temp&HumidityDisplay).